Despite some concern regarding the future of the property market - mortgage holders appear to be breathing a little easier.

 Norman Morris, Industry Communications Director, Roy Morgan Research says:

 “Although mortgage stress levels are trending down over the last year, they remain very sensitive to interest rates and household income levels.
-Over the last 12 months interest
+Over the last 12 months interestrates are down a little but have tended to remain steady over recent months.

 “With the stress levels being much lower in the higher income groups it appears that the decline in overall mortgage risk since the December quarter has been partly as a result of the increased proportion of borrowers in households with incomes over $100,000pa.